Krishna-Mandal/1brc/README.md

 Since it contains so much of I/O, it is very slow, so slow, that i had to kill process.

 ## 2nd version :
 Reading a chunk of memory (1MB), instead of each line.
-Significant improvemt in timing.
+Significant improvemt in timing (Only file read and no other algo implemented yet.).

     Total lines read: 1000000000